thillRobot/matlab_workshop/README.md

 Alternative Options:
  - MATLAB Online: If you have a Chromebook or other unsupported system, you can use [MATLAB Online](https://www.mathworks.com/products/matlab-online.html).
  - GNU Octave: If you do not have space for the MATLAB application or you prefer to use an open source option, you can use [GNU Octave](https://www.gnu.org/software/octave/index), a clone of MATLAB.

+## Lecture Slides
+The course notes and presentation slides can be found in the [`lecture/`](https://github.com/thillRobot/matlab_workshop/tree/gset-devel/lecture) directory.
+Check for updates regularly.
+If you would prefer printed handouts, contact the instructor.